kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

                     echo "Bye, $(params.username)"
 ```

-The full ProwJob definition would look like this:
+The full ProwJob definition looks like this:
 ```yaml
 presubmits:
   kyma-project/kyma: